GeoscienceAustralia/ptha/ptha_access/INSTALL.md

 ```r
 source('test_all.R')
 ```
 This should print a number of 'PASS' statements, and no 'FAIL' statements.
+It might take a minute or more depending on your internet connection, because it reads datasets from the NCI THREDDS server as part of the test.

 Some of the tests will fail if you haven't installed the dependencies to read time-series.
-Beware some failures can occur if your internet connection is not performing well (or if there are issues with the NCI THREDDS server), so if the tests fail it is worth re-trying a few times to confirm it is not due to a transient network issue.
+Beware some failures can occur if your internet connection is not performing well (or if there are issues with the NCI THREDDS server).
+Thus, if the tests fail it is worth re-trying a few times to confirm it is not due to a transient network issue.